kazmatw/Evil-Rose/README.md

 I primarily use Canva for the art design, and I've even started a 30-day trial for this, but I'm considering a long-term subscription moving forward. 🤔

+Also, ensure IsDebugMode in ThisWorkbook is set to true before making any changes, as we restrict player interaction with Excel during gameplay to avoid crashes.

 ## Contributions

 Feel free to send a PR if you want to update something~
 Just one thing to remember: make sure to run `ExportModules` under `ModExport` before you update.
 This way, we can clearly see what specific changes you've made.

 ## License and Permissions